bder222/NBA-scoreboard/README.md

 This will ensure NBAData and NBA_Render are run at reboot, spreads are updated every two hours and spreads for the new day are updated at 11:00am.

+### Live Game Odds
+Live game odds can be updated and displayed throughout live games by toggling `disp_live_odds` in line 29 of NBA_Render.py.
+After the game is over, pre-game odds will be displayed.
+I am hoping to make a config file for features this in the future.

 ### Copyright
 Be sure to read the terms of use section on the NBA's website.
 From what I understand, using this data is fine as long as it's not for commercial use.